Digidinc/Mydiv/README.md

 3. Run `docker-compose up` to start the development environment
 4. See service-specific READMEs for further instructions

-### Web Application Setup (Coming Soon)
+### Web Application Setup
 1. Navigate to `/frontend` directory
+2. Copy `.env.example` to `.env.local` and configure environment variables
-2. Run `npm install` to install dependencies
+3. Run `npm install` to install dependencies
-3. Run `npm run dev` to start the development server
+4. Run `npm run dev` to start the development server
-4. Access the application at `http://localhost:3000`
+5. Access the application at `http://localhost:3000`

 ## Development Process